mendhak/waveshare-epaper-display/README.md

 Then, open VSCode with the project, and it should automatically detect and switch to the virtual environment in the terminal.

-Copy `config.toml.example` to `config.toml` and configure your settings.
+Copy `config.example.toml` to `config.toml` and configure your settings.

 To run the project, just run `./run.sh`.
 It will read config.toml and run the various Python scripts.